atlassian/react-beautiful-dnd/README.md

 Drop shadows are useful in an environment where items and their destinations snap around.
 However, with react-beautiful-dnd it should be obvious where things will be dropping based on the movement of items.
 This might be changed in the future - but the experiment is to see how far we can get without any of these affordances.

+#### Application 3: no dead zones

+react-beautiful-dnd works really hard to avoid any periods of time where the user cannot fully engage with the application (no 'dead zones').
+However, there is a balance that needs to be done between correctness and power in order to make everybody's lives more sane.
+Here are the only situations where some things are not interactive:

+1. From when a user cancels a drag to when the drop animation completes.
+On cancel there are lots of things moving back to where they should be.
+If you grab an item in a location that is not its true home then the following drag will be incorrect.
+2. Starting a drag on an item that is animating its own drop.
+For simplicity this is the case - it is actually quite hard to grab something while it is animating home.
+It could be coded around - but it seems like an edge case that would add a lot of complexity.

+Keep in mind that these dead zones may not always exist.

 ### Sloppy clicks and click blocking 🐱🎁

 A drag will not start until a user has dragged their mouse past a small threshold.
 If this threshold is not exceeded then the library will not impact the mouse click and will release the event to the browser.